 The example uses the data file

-an input signal.
+as an input signal.
 This file contains a speech signal.
-The sample data
+The sample data is of

 The next figure shows the

 Audio Source Signal From Workspace block provides an

 configured for an 8 kHz sample rate, with a frame size of 80, as shown in this

 The sample rate and frame size of the input signal propagate throughout the model.

 lp_fir_8k.vhd implements a simple